prashanthr/infra/kubernetes/tools/magician/README.md

 # Magician

 This script will provide you with a deployable kubernetes configuration for a suite of apps using either a standard (single nginx ingress backed by services) or docker-in-docker (dind) style architecture with an nginx ingress controller, and a deployment plus ingress service for each app.
-You can also manage secrets for the namespace.
+You can also manage secrets for the namespace and each deployment.
 Think of this as traditional multi domain nginx apps in Kubernetes.

 ## USAGE